 Increase in profit for the year and retained earnings

-Year ended 31 March March
+Year ended 31 March

-2020 HK\$'000 HK 2019 \$'000
+2021 HK\$'000 2020 HK\$'000

-EUR appreciated by 5% 134 41
+132 134

 The changes in exchange rates do not affect the Group's other component of equity.
 The same percentage depreciation in the foreign currencies against the functional currency of the respective group entities would have the same magnitude on profit for the year and retained earnings but of opposite effect.